adamhoek/Honeypot/README.md

  - The resource 'projects/ubuntu-os-cloud/global/images/ubuntu-1404-trusty-v20171010' is deprecated.
 A suggested replacement is 'projects/ubuntu-os-cloud/global/images/ubuntu-1404-trusty-v20181114'.
 Correcting the trusty-version in the installer removes the error, and produces a threat map, but no admin console.

-Note the inital attacks from Mexico City.
+Note the inital attacks from Mexico City (189.146.243.244).
 That's me.
 As you can see, I was quickly joined by friends from around the world.

 <img src="https://github.com/adamhoek/Honeypot/blob/master/Week%209%20Honeypot.gif" width="800">